 Complex Financial Products Litigation

 Kasowitz is at the forefront of representing clients in litigation relating to complex financial products, including derivatives, collateralized debt obligations, auction rate securities, credit default swaps, securitized notes, and other financial instruments.
 Our attorneys represent corporations and financial institutions that offer or structure these instruments, as well as corporations, hedge funds and individuals who invest in these types of instruments, in litigation and arbitrations throughout the country.

 Notable representations include:

 - Federal Housing Finance Agency ("FHFA"), as conservator for Fannie Mae and Freddie Mac, in several actions in federal and state courts against numerous financial institutions and individuals.
-The lawsuits seek rescission or damages from the defendants for, among other things, defendants' misrepresentations concerning pools of mortgage loans that underlie residential mortgage-backed securities issued and securitized by the defendants and sold to Fannie Mae and Freddie Mac.
+The lawsuits sought rescission or damages from the defendants for, among other things, defendants’ misrepresentations concerning pools of mortgage loans that underlie residential mortgage-backed securities issued and securitized by the defendants and sold to Fannie Mae and Freddie Mac.
 After prevailing on critical pre-trial issues, FHFA settled the actions brought by Kasowitz for over $2 billion, including a $1.25 billion settlement with Morgan Stanley.